 Historic businesses in every state

 Take a look down any Main Street in America and you’re bound to see storefronts of relatively new businesses.
-Around one-third of the country's small businesses, defined as those with fewer than 500 employees, are less than 5 years old, while more than half of all small businesses have been around less than a decade, according to the U.S. Census Bureau’s Business Dynamic Statistics from 2014 (the most recent data available).
+Around one-third of the country's small businesses, defined as those with fewer than 500 employees, are less than 5 years old, while more than half of all small businesses have been around less than a decade, according to the U.S. Census Bureau’s Business Dynamic Statistics.

 Unfortunately, statistics show that most businesses fail not long after they open.
 One in five companies go out of business within their first year and only around 33% of them survive at least a decade.
 Companies disappear all the time—so what’s the secret to creating a business that lasts for decades or even centuries to come?